-Herman Cain dead after battle with coronavirus
+Former GOP presidential candidate Herman Cain dies at 74 from coronavirus complications

 Cain, the co-chairman of Black Voices for Trump, attended the president’s rally in Tulsa without a mask on June 20.

 Cain was diagnosed in 2006 with stage 4 colon cancer that metastasized to his liver and was given a 30 percent chance of survival.
-He successfully underwent chemotherapy and has been in remission since.
+He successfully underwent chemotherapy and had been in remission since.

 Cain, who successfully steered food chains like Burger King and Godfather’s Pizza to profitability and served as chairman of the Federal Reserve Bank of Kansas City, shot to prominence in 2012 when he launched a bid to be the Republican presidential nominee.
 While he had a strong following among Tea Party activists, his campaign was derailed when he was accused of sexual harassment and misconduct during his time as CEO of the National Restaurant Association in the late 1990s.
 He denied the claims but dropped out of the race.